 The final exam will cover material considered after the first exam.
-The exam will include multiple choice, true or false, short answer and one essay questions.
+The exam will include multiple choice, true or false, and written answer questions.
 More details will offered concerning this exam as it approaches.
 The value of this assignment is 35% of the total grade.